jlevy/og-equity-compensation/README.md

 Because of this, and for complex reasons related to how their capital is raised, venture capitalists significantly prefer to invest in C corporations.

-🚧 What are good stats on how many people work in startups vs established companies?
+🚧 What are good stats on how many people work in startups vs. established companies?

 ### Fundraising, Growth, and Dilution